Frijol/climate-change/GLOSSARY.md

 ## socio-environmental
 environmental aspects with significant social ramifications, e.g. culturally significant species [mctiernan]

+## SOFC
+Solid Oxide Fuel Cells, a type of fuel cell with high (70%) efficiency and high (600-1000C) operating temperature typically used for stationary applications

 ## solar energy resource
 Depends on solar irradiation of the geographic area and also on local shade